Pay off your Mortgage

 If you are hoping to pay off your mortgage faster than your loan states, here are some helpful tips.

-First you need to understand your loan rules, and attempt to maximize your money.
-In order to do this, follow some simple steps listed below.
+First, you need to understand your loan rules and attempt to maximize your money.
+To do this, follow some simple steps listed below.

-1. Talk to your bank/mortgage broker and ask how much principal can be added on.
+1. Talk to your bank/mortgage broker and ask how much the principal can be added on.
 Lots of companies allow you a 10% principal on anniversary dates.
-Some will even allow you “double up” monthly in order to pay off faster.
+Some will even allow you “double-up” monthly to pay off faster.

 2. Ask about the frequency of your payments.
 If you’re only making a single monthly payment, try to switch to a bi-weekly or weekly one.
-Depending on how good you are at budgeting your money, with a higher frequency of payments, you will pay less interest during the course of your mortgage, which will drop years off of it.
+Depending on how good you are at budgeting your money, with a higher frequency of cash, you will pay less interest during your mortgage, which will drop years off of it.